 Newly digitized rare silent film from the 1930s: The Creation of a Printing Type from the Design to Print by Frederic W. Goudy

-One actual piece of cast metal type
+One actual piece of Stern type cast in metal by Jim Rimmer

 Deluxe Edition DVD contains the above plus: